vsoch/dinosaur-dilemma/README.md

 ### Stage 2: Graphical

-Once the statful simulation is designed, we should strive to visualize it.
+Once the stateful simulation is designed, we should strive to visualize it.
 This means (possibly) re-implementation in a browser based language that can render objects on a canvas or via the dom (d3.js).
 We would want to be able to run the same text based simulation, and watch it.